Alaguvel2410/Alaguvel2410/README.md

 ## 💬 Quote I Live By

-> *"The expert in anything was once a beginner."*
+> 🌟 *"The beautiful thing about learning is that nobody can take it away from you."* — B.B.
+King 📚✨

 ---

 <p align="center">
-  🌱 Growing every day | 💻 One step at a time | 🚀 Future Full Stack Dev
+  🌱 Growing every day | 💻 One step at a time | 🚀 Future Full Stack Developer
 </p>

 <p align="center">